UPPS 04.04.53 - Honors and Benefits for Retired Faculty and Staff

 Student Recreation Center – upon request, semester or annual membership to the Student Recreation Center at the same rates as full-time faculty and staff;

-NetID and E-mail Services - upon request from the retiree, maintenance of a Texas State NetID and access to e-mail services, not including web hosting.
-University Advancement will assure that retired faculty and staff using NetID will be included in the database used by the Texas State internet people search.
-Accounts may be deactivated after an extended period of non-use; consult UPPS 04.01.02, Information Resources Identity and Access Management, for current policy regarding non-use of domain accounts;
+NetID and E-mail Services – Upon request from the retiree, maintenance of a Texas State NetID and access to e-mail services, not including web hosting.
+University Advancement will assure that retired faculty and staff using NetIDs will be included in the database used by the Texas State internet people search.
+Accounts may be deactivated after an extended period of non-use; consult UPPS No. 04.01.02, Information Resources Identity and Access Management, for current policy regarding non-use of domain accounts;

-Texas State Retired Faculty and Staff Association - one year free membership in the Texas State Retired Faculty and Staff Association;
+Texas State Retired Faculty and Staff Association – free membership in the Texas State Retired Faculty and Staff Association;

 Distribution Lists – University Advancement will assure that retired faculty and staff who wish to maintain contact with the university will be added to mailing lists and e-mail distribution lists used to send information to all faculty and staff at the university, college, and school levels.
 Departments are encouraged to include interested retirees on their mail and e-mail distribution lists;

-Thesis and Dissertation Committee Participation - Holders of emeritus titles who were members of the graduate faculty at the time of their retirement are eligible to serve on thesis and dissertation committees, subject to approval of the department chair or school director and the college dean and subject to the regular graduate faculty review process;
+Thesis and Dissertation Committee Participation – Holders of emeritus titles who were members of the graduate faculty at the time of their retirement are eligible to serve on thesis and dissertation committees.
+This is subject to approval by the department chair or school director and the college dean and subject to the regular graduate faculty review process;

 Committee Membership – At the invitation of the appropriate university, college, department, or school, holders of emeritus titles may retain membership (without vote) in the university, college, and department or school committees of which they were members at the time of their retirement;

-Graduation - The Office of the Provost will invite retired faculty to march in academic regalia with the general faculty at each university graduation;
+Graduation – The Office of the Provost and Vice President for Academic Affairs will invite retired faculty to march in academic regalia with the general faculty at each university graduation;

-Catalog Listings - The Office of the Provost will assure that holders of emeritus titles will be listed in each university Undergraduate Catalog; and
+Catalog Listings – The Office of the Provost and Vice President for Academic Affairs will assure that holders of emeritus titles will be listed in each university Undergraduate Catalog; and

 Course Auditing – informal auditing of courses at no charge, provided that space is available, with the consent of the offering department or school and the faculty member teaching the course prior to the first class meeting.